 Field-hunting tip

-Look in sedimentary sandstone deposits country — that is the host setting where wernerbaurite typically forms.
+Look in sedimentary sandstone deposits country, the host setting where wernerbaurite typically forms.
 If you start seeing carnotite, gypsum, tyuyamunite in float, you are in the right ground.
 Field specimens usually show a tabular crystals, massive, crusts habit, so train your eye for that shape before scanning the outcrop.